cavoq/PCL/README.md

 pcl --policy <path> --cert <path> [--crl <path>] [--ocsp <path>] [--output text|json|yaml]
 ```

+By default, only failed rules are shown.
+Use `-v` to include passed rules and `-vv` to include skipped rules.

 ## 📝 Policy Configuration

 Policies are YAML files defining validation rules with a simple declarative syntax.